bytedance/Elkeid/driver/README.md

 ## Known Bugs
 * Hook point init failed : do_init_module
 <br>
-Some old version of ubuntu / centos kernels may show the dmesg : do_init_module register_kprobe failed, returned -2.
+Some old version of Ubuntu / CentOS kernels may show the dmesg : do_init_module register_kprobe failed, returned -2.